tapis-project/documentation/source/technical/apps.rst

 ------------------
 Version
 ------------------
-Versioning scheme is at the discretion of the application author.
+The versioning scheme is at the discretion of the application author.
 The combination of ``tenant+id+version`` uniquely identifies an application in the Tapis environment.
 It is recommended that a two or three level form of semantic versioning be used.
 The fully qualified application reference within a tenant is constructed by appending a hyphen to the name followed by the version string.
-For example, the first two versions of an application might be myapp-0.0.1 and myapp-0.0.2.
+For example, the first two versions of an application might be *myapp-0.0.1* and *myapp-0.0.2*.
 If a version is not specified when retrieving an application then by default the most recently created version of the application will be returned.

 -------------------------
 Containerized Application